tomcam/ec2-linuxami-adduser/README.md

 # Adding a user to an Amazon Linux 2 EC2 Instance

 Scenario: You hired a programmer.
-You want to give them access to your EC2 Instance running Amazon Linux 2 so that they can create and run programs in Go or
+You want to give them ssh access to your EC2 Instance running Amazon Linux 2 so that they can create and run programs in Go or
 PHP or whatever.
+This tutorial shows how to add a user and give them ssh access.

+## Who's this tutorial for?

+In my opinion everything written about ssh is either too high level, omitting important details, or written by people who don't really understand it, and who therefore leave out the "why" of what they're telling you to do.
+I tried to write a howto for the Amazon Linux 2 sysadmin who needs to bring someone onboard but who isnt an ssh expert.
+If I don't explain every step clearly, please email me at tomcampbell@gmail.com and I'll do my best to make it better.

+## It's about PEM files, not passwords

 In concept you're going to give that person a username and password, but EC2 doesn't like passwords.
 It requires